melasser22/newLms/README.md

 This repository houses several components:

 - **shared-lib** – a collection of reusable Spring Boot starter modules and utilities.
-- **lms-setup** – a Spring Boot microservice for reference lookups and tenant/platform configuration.
+- **setup-service** – a Spring Boot microservice for reference lookups and tenant/platform configuration.
-- **tenant-persistence** – central JPA entities, repositories, and Flyway migrations for the tenant domain.
+- **tenant-platform** – a platform containing shared tenant services and components.

 ## Getting Started